Pharmacy quality and safety

 1

-Clinician review comes before payment, product selection, shipment, dose changes, refills, or replacement decisions.
+Clinician review comes before product selection, shipment, dose changes, refills, replacement decisions, or treating payment as medical approval.

 2

-The clinic identifies whether the medication is FDA-approved, compounded for an individual prescription, or not appropriate for direct purchase.
+The care team identifies whether the option is an FDA-approved branded medication, an individualized compounded prescription, a topical/cosmetic route, or not appropriate for direct purchase.

 3